ba-st/Ansible/docs/GettingStarted.md

 See [Installation.md](Installation.md) to learn more about how install **Ansible** on your image or how to use it as dependency of your project.

-Well, you've everything ready to do the tutorials!
+That's it!
+You are ready to start with the tutorials.

 ## Tutorials

 The tutorials are intended to be read in order and are inspired by those in the [Get Started](https://www.rabbitmq.com/getstarted.html) of the official documentation.
 They are not a rewrite but rather my interpretation.

-**Note:** The [official documentation](https://www.rabbitmq.com/documentation.html) is very good and covers each of these topics in great detail.
-We recommend that read it to get a complete understanding.
-They also provide this [great tool](http://tryrabbitmq.com) to help you explore diferent communcation patterns.

 1. [Worker queue](WorkerQueue.md)
 2. [Publish - Subscribe](PublishSubscribe.md)
 3. [Routing](Routing.md)

+**Note:** The [official documentation](https://www.rabbitmq.com/documentation.html) is very good and covers each of these topics in great detail.
+We recommend reading it to get a complete understanding.
+They also provide this [great tool](http://tryrabbitmq.com) to help you explore diferent messaging patterns.